 A spatial interaction between location A and B can occur only if three fundamental conditions are met:

 - Complementarity.
-If location A produces / generates something that location B requires, then an interaction is possible because a supply / demand relationship has been established between those two locations; they have become complementary.
-The same applies in the other direction (B to A), which creates a situation of reciprocity common in commuting or international trade.
+If location A produces/generates something that location B requires, then an interaction is possible because a supply/demand relationship has been established between those two locations; they have become complementary.
+The same applies in the other direction (B to A), which creates a reciprocity common in commuting or international trade.

 - Intervening opportunity.
-If location C offers similar characteristics (namely complementarity) than location B and is also closer to location A, an interaction between A and B will not occur and will be replaced by an interaction between A and C. An intervening opportunity can also be partial as only a part of the interaction is captured.
+If location C offers similar characteristics (namely complementarity) to location B and is closer to location A, an interaction between A and B will not occur, as an interaction between A and C will replace it.
+An intervening opportunity can also be partial, as only a part of the interaction is captured.